-In the event of a major emergency, or an event which poses a threat to students, employees, or others, a "Campus Alert Bulletin" will be prepared and distributed in one or more of the following ways:
+In the event of a major emergency, or an event which poses a threat to students, employees, or others, a "Campus Alert Bulletin" will be prepared and distributed the following ways:

-- NY Alert e-mail/text messaging/phone to any student or employee who has registered. - Broadcast e-mail messages to all college e-mail addresses. - The SUNY Morrisville home page. - Loudspeakers on Bailey Hall, Cayuga Hall, Whipple Administration Building, and Butcher Library. - Campus Information Channel Channel 2 on campus televisions - Message on the main switchboard line - Resident Directors in all residence halls and the Morrisville Commons will be notified by radio, and will notify and inform residents within each residence hall - Local and regional media television, radio and newspapers - Public Address systems on University Police cars and maintenance vehicles
+- NY Alert e-mail/text messaging/phone to any student or employee who has registered. - Broadcast e-mail messages to all college e-mail addresses. - The SUNY Morrisville home page.

+- Message on the main switchboard line - Local and regional media television, radio and newspapers - Public Address systems on University Police cars and maintenance vehicles